st4lk/ssl_tools/README.md

     ```
     folder.

-    Note: this is a test certificate, it will not be trusted by browsers.
+    Note: this is a test (aka staging) certificate, it will not be trusted by browsers.